elsampsa/valkka-examples/docs/_build/html/_sources/hardware.rst.txt

 Cameras
 -------

-- You need an OnVif compliant cameras (supporting the RTSP protocol)
+- You need OnVif compliant camera(s) (supporting the RTSP protocol)
 - For the moment, the only codec supported is H264